Showing posts with label Lifestyle. Show all posts

 Father's Day at The Farm

-Life at the farm.
-That's our best new normal during this time of Pandemic.
-We get the benefits of a clean and green environment for healing and rejuvenation.
+Life at the farm is the best news every day during this Pandemic.
+We benefit from a clean and green environment for healing and rejuvenation.

-As I swing through a hammock, I reminisce how it all started back in June 2019, from when it was conceptualized until it materialized.
+As I swing through a hammock, I reminisce about how it all started in June 2019, from when it was conceptualized until it materialized.

-We have varieties of vegetables like eggplant, bitter gourd, string beans, spinach, and squash.
+Our farm is a cornucopia of nature's bounty.
+We have various vegetables like eggplant, bitter gourd, string beans, spinach, and squash.
+And that's just the beginning.
 We also have fruits like Philippine lime or Calamansi, tomatoes, avocado, banana, watermelon, and coconut.
 These and many more in weeks to come as we expand and develop other areas for planting.

-We aim for sustainable farming practices to provide our own food on the table in this time of crisis and as a way of living -- a new lifestyle.
+We aim for sustainable farming practices to provide our own food on the table in this time of crisis and as a way of life—a new lifestyle.

-In previous years, I may not have celebrated Father's day at home, so this year is an opportunity to be present and to show gratitude and appreciation to our dear Father.
+In previous years, I may not have celebrated Father's Day at home, so this year is a precious opportunity to be present and to show gratitude and appreciation to our dear Father.
+It's a chance to create lasting memories and strengthen our bond.

-Father's day isn't only for a day; we celebrate it in our lifetime.
-Wherever we are, he will always be in our hearts.
-Our Father, our hero, our motivation, and our source of endless inspiration.
+Father's Day isn't just a day; we celebrate it throughout our lifetime.
+Wherever we are, he will always be in our hearts—our Father, our hero, our motivation, and our source of endless inspiration.

 © 2020 Del Cusay